SolarArbiter/workshop/upload_download_data.md

 # Upload and Download Data

 The Solar Forecast Arbiter allows users to upload and download data in JSON and CSV formats.
-Data may be uploaded manually using the dashboard (the focus of this exercise) or programmatically using the [API](https://dev-api.solarforecastarbiter.org/).
+Data may be uploaded manually using the dashboard (the focus of this exercise) or programmatically using the [API](https://api.solarforecastarbiter.org/).

+*The test user accounts are shared, so don't use the test accounts to upload sensitive data!*

 ## Upload